MissVeronica/um-three-way-dropdowns/README.md

 ## Updates
 1. Version 2.0.0 Multiple CSV files being cached and CSV spreadsheet column selections.
-2. Version 2.1.0 Bug fixing when plugin first run,
+2. Version 2.1.0 Bug fixing when plugin first run.
+3. Version 2.2.0 Header line removal, line terminator update

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.